 Understandably, you probably have a long list of “relevant keywords” that you use every time you post new content, but have they been effective so far?
 If you want to incorporate keywords that will truly impact your content, then you need to test them first and see if they have any SEO value.
 AdWords lets you determine which keywords are working for you and your audience and which are just a waste of resources.
 For example, by looking at the bounce rate, you can identify the key phrases that are not worth using for future ads and content efforts.

-It Helps You Optimize Your Content
+It Helps You Optimise Your Content

-Picking the right keywords is important, but your efforts will be in vain if you don’t optimize your content.
+Picking the right keywords is important, but your efforts will be in vain if you don’t optimise your content.
 Once again, AdWords can come in handy.
-By analyzing the Click-Through-Rate (CTR) on your ads, you can assess which words, headlines or descriptions are most likely to be clicked.
+By analysing the Click-Through-Rate (CTR) on your ads, you can assess which words, headlines or descriptions are most likely to be clicked.
 That way, you can effectively modify your content to resonate with your audience and persuade them to take action.

 Google AdWords Has a Positive Impact on Long Tail Keywords

 As you probably know by now, long-tail keywords should be specific to your business and explain what you sell or provide.
 Here’s an example: if someone is interested in purchasing natural amorphous silicon soil in Montana, that’s what they will be looking for online.
-They’re not going to type something generic like organic fertilizers.
+They’re not going to type something generic like organic fertilisers.
 That is why long-tail keywords play such an important part in your digital strategy – they bring in buying customers.
 But for some reason, small business owners ignore them altogether.
 Keyword Planner also doesn’t seem to be able to provide much help with this issue.
 So a lot of businesses just stick to head keywords instead.
 However, AdWords can make it easier to find the right long-tail keywords, helping you target your audience and land some pretty profitable deals.

 It Optimises Geo-Targeting